Sharks-Interactive/workers-firebase-rtdb-rest-client/README.md

 # Workers Firebase RTDB Client
 A Firebase RealTime Database Client library for use specifically with CloudFlare Workers.
+Does not set or mutate global state.

 # Usage:
 ### NPM: